 PSU authentication is handled by us at the bank by using SCA.

-As a TPP you will manage your API subscriptions in the Developer Portal.
-It will also provide technical documentation and a sandbox for testing.
+As a TPP you can manage your API setup for apps and subscriptions in the Developer Portal.
+This is also where you manage your certicate(s)

 In Skandiabanken, we use Swedish BankID for SCA.
 To learn more about Swedish BankID and how to acquire a BankID for test purposes, see information at the home page of Swedish BankID.